harmony-one/h/progress/konstantin-potapov.md

+---

+Most Important Contribution
+The primary contribution this quarter was the completion of PR #4958 (https://github.com/harmony-one/harmony/pull/4958), which replaced the legacy Duktape JavaScript engine with the more stable and maintainable gojo engine.

+Q4 Summary
+During Q4, release testing revealed that the embedded JavaScript engine (Duktape) caused node crashes under specific tracing workloads.
+To address this, it was replaced with the more stable gojo engine.
+The upgrade required updating Harmony’s internal tracers, resulting in approximately 7,000 lines of code changes along with corresponding test adjustments.
+I also activated transient storage (EIP-1153) and completed the rollout of the 1.10 release to Mainnet.

+2026 Q1 Plan
+In Q1, I plan to activate the remaining features from the 1.10 and 1.11 updates and launch the 1-second block-time configuration on testnet.

+---

 2025-12-12 Fri:
 This week, I made several pull requests improving the EVM execution process.
 I made progress in stabilizing gas accounting, but there are still cases where equivalent transactions result in different gas usage.
 The issue is currently traced to the STATICCALL execution path, and I am analyzing the method, its parameters, and return values.